435th Air Expeditionary Wing

-The United States Air Force's 435th Air Expeditionary Wing (435 AEW) is an air expeditionary unit assigned to the Third Air Force stationed at Ramstein Air Base, Germany.
-The Wing has forward deployed units in six locations in West and East Africa.
-Its command staff is also exercising command of the 435th Air Ground Operations Wing.
+The United States Air Force's 435th Air Expeditionary Wing (435 AEW) is an inactive air expeditionary unit assigned to the Third Air Force, last stationed at Ramstein Air Base, Germany.
+As of 2022, the wing had forward deployed units in six locations in West and East Africa.
+Its command staff is also exercised command of the 435th Air Ground Operations Wing.

+On 9 June 2023, the wing was inactivated during a ceremony at Ramstein Air Base, with its components becoming part of the 406th Air Expeditionary Wing, which was activated at Ramstein the same day.

-Among the missions conducted or supported by the 435th are medical evacuation, logistics support, ISR and aerial refueling.
-For its ISR mission, the Wing utilizes MQ-9 Reaper drones, having the US Air Force's only active-duty MQ-9 unit deployed to the region under its command.
+Among the missions conducted or supported by the unit were medical evacuation, logistics support, ISR and aerial refueling.
+For its ISR mission, the wing utilizes MQ-9 Reaper drones, having the US Air Force's only active-duty MQ-9 unit deployed to the region under its command.

 Units

-The 435th Air Expeditionary Wing is currently made up of two groups, which in turn consist of ten squadrons:
+As of 2022, the 435th Air Expeditionary Wing was made up of two groups, which in turn consisted of ten squadrons: